Meet Our Team

 Bessie Ogbobine

-Meet Bessie, our Mentor.
+Meet Bessie Ogbobine, our Mentor.

 Bessie started her legal career when she studied Law (LLB) at the University of Southampton, from which she graduated with an Upper Second Class with Honours.
-Bessie went on to attain a Masters (MSc) with merit focused in Criminology and Criminal Justice from Durham University, in addition to subsequently completing her LPC with Commendation from the University of Law.
+She went on to attain a Masters (MSc) with merit focused in Criminology and Criminal Justice from Durham University, in addition to subsequently completing her LPC with Commendation from the University of Law.

-With over 6 years of experience in the legal sector, Bessie Ogbobine’s desire to join The BAME Woman in Law stems from her own journey in the profession so far.
-Bessie is passionate about exhibiting that careers in the legal field do not need to be linear and she encourages others to explore various sectors and diversify their legal experience.
-Bessie is dedicated to lifting the voices of fellow women of colour in the sector and promoting the interests of black women.
-Bessie has recently featured in an article bythe Lawyer titled ‘What do Black Women in Law need from their supervisors?’, to shed light on ways that managers can support black women in law.
-Bessie believes that mentorship is crucial as it provides women of colour with a sense of community and support which is greatly needed in the field.
-Bessie is looking forward to uplifting Black, Asian and Minority Ethnic women by being part of a programme that facilitates opportunities for their growth and development.
+With over 6 years of experience in the legal sector, Bessie’s desire to join The BAME Woman in Law stems from her own journey in the profession so far.
+She is passionate about exhibiting that careers in the legal field do not need to be linear and she encourages others to explore various sectors and diversify their legal experience.
+She is dedicated to lifting the voices of fellow women of colour in the sector and promoting the interests of black women.

 -